torrance/Casacore.jl/README.md

 This package uses [casacorecxx](https://github.com/torrance/casacorecxx) which uses [CxxWrap](https://github.com/JuliaInterop/CxxWrap.jl) to wrap the C++ Casacore codebase.
 These raw objects and methods are available in `Casacore.LibCasacore`.

 This package is under active development.
-Casacore is a very large package, and this Julia interface has been developed with specific usecases in mind, limited by the author's own experience.
+Casacore is a very large package, and this Julia interface has been developed with specific use cases in mind, limited by the author's own experience.
 Issues and pull requests are very welcome to help expand on functionality and use cases.

 ## Installation